mibes/couch-rs/README.md

 **NOT 1.0 YET, so expect changes**

-**Supports CouchDB 2.3.0 and up, used in production including 3.2.2 couchdb version.**
+**Supports CouchDB 2.3.0 and up.
+Used in production with various CouchDB versions, including 3.2.2.**

 Be sure to check [CouchDB's Documentation](http://docs.couchdb.org/en/latest/index.html) in detail to see what's possible.